Rebecca Kadaga

-Rebecca Alitwala Kadaga (born 24 May 1956) is a Ugandan lawyer and politician who served as the Speaker of the Parliament of Uganda from 19 May 2011 until 21 May 2021.
-She is the First Deputy Prime Minister of Uganda and the Minister for East African Community Affairs, in the Cabinet of Uganda.
+Rebecca Alitwala Kadaga (born 24 May 1956) is a Ugandan lawyer and politician serving as the first deputy prime minister of Uganda and the minister for East African Community Affairs, in the Cabinet of Uganda in the eleventh and twelfth Parliaments of Uganda.
+She previously served as the speaker of the Parliament of Uganda from 19 May 2011 to May 2021.

-She was the first woman to be elected Speaker in the history of the Parliament of Uganda.
-She succeeded Edward Ssekandi, who served as Speaker from 2001 to 2011.
+She was the first woman to be elected deputy speaker and, later, speaker in the history of the Parliament of Uganda.
+She succeeded Edward Ssekandi, who served as speaker from 2001 to 2011.

-She is also the current Member of Parliament (MP) for the Kamuli District Women's Constituency, Busoga sub-region, a position she has held since 1989.
+She is also the current member of Parliament for the Kamuli District Women's Constituency, Busoga sub-region, a position she has held since 1989.

 Early life and education

 Rebecca Kadaga was born on 24 May 1956 in Kamuli District, Eastern Uganda.

 She attended Namasagali College for her high school education.
-She studied law at Makerere University, graduating with the degree of Bachelor of Laws (LLB), in 1978.
-She went on to obtain a Diploma in Legal Practice from the Law Development Center in Kampala in 1979.
+She studied law at Makerere University, graduating with a degree of Bachelor of Laws (LLB) in 1978.
+She went on to obtain a diploma in Legal practice from the Law Development Center in Kampala in 1979.
 In 2000, she obtained a Diploma in Women's Law from the University of Zimbabwe.
-In 2003, she obtained the degree of Master of Arts (MA), specializing in Women's Law, also from the University of Zimbabwe.
+In 2003, she obtained a degree of Master of Arts (MA), specializing in Women's Law, also from the University of Zimbabwe.
 In 2019, Nkumba University, a private university in Uganda, awarded Kadaga an honorary Doctor of Laws degree.